 Guilin is a small city with a population of about 1 million in the city and suburbs.
 There are about 2,000 legitimate taxis running in the city.
-Generally the taxi volume in Guilin can meet the demand, but at rush hours it's hard to flag down a taxi.
+Generally, the taxi volume in Guilin can meet the demand, but at rush hours it's hard to flag down a taxi.

 Most taxi drivers in Guilin are not able to speak English.
 Ask e.g. hotel staff to write down the Chinese name of your destination and show it to the taxi driver.
 Take a business card from your hotel when go out in case you want to take a taxi back.
+It is also a good idea to have a phone number with you in case you'll need to call for directions or for someone to speak to the driver for you.

 Passengers have the right to take non-smoking taxis.
-If you find your driver is smoking in the car.
-You can stop him immediately.
+If you find your driver is smoking in the car, you can stop him immediately.

 It's always good to remember/record the license plate when taking a taxi.
 If you leave something in the taxi (or have some other complaint), you can call the taxi hotline and tell them the plate number of the taxi, and you should be able to get your lost property back.
 Prevention is better still, so check your seat and taxi interior before you leave.